-Domestic violence can be physical, sexual or psychological abuse.
+Domestic violence can be physical, emotional, sexual, psychological and financial abuse.
 It can happen to anyone at any time.
-If you are being abused remember you are not alone, it's not your fault and help is available.
-All of the orders listed below are available to both opposite and same-sex cohabitants.
+If you are being abused or think you are being abused, you are not alone.
+It is not your fault and help is available.
+You can contact your local gardaí, Women's Aid, Safe Ireland, Men's Aid and/or your local refuge.
+Remember, it is important to talk to someone you trust be it a friend, a family member, or your local garda.
+All of the orders listed below are available to opposite and same sex people - you do not have to live with someone (cohabit) to get an order.